Allemeshov/Allemeshov/readme.md

 # Hi 👋, I'm Sashka Lemeshov

-### I'm a 20 years guy and I'm from Russia.
+### I'm a 22 years guy and I'm from Russia.
 (But actually from the USA, or may be it's better to say from Germany... ah, nevermind)

-### Currently study Mechatronics in Schweinfurt, Germany and Software Engineering in Bryansk, Russia.
-Enjoy games, sport and coding.
+### Ex-student of Software Engineering in Bryansk, Russia.
+### Student of Mechatronics in Schweinfurt, Germany
+### To be continued...

 #